tresor-del/ematrix/README.md

 ## Introduction

-This is a task and project management web application based on the Eisenhower matrix, designed to help users prioritize and organize their tasks and projects efficiently.
+This is a task management web application based on the Eisenhower matrix, designed to help users prioritize and organize their tasks and projects efficiently.

 ---